 What Are Penny Stocks & Who Are The Companies Behind Them?

-Most of the companies behind penny stocks are speculative in nature.
+Most of the companies behind penny stocks are speculative.
 It isn’t unlikely to see some of these companies operating with little to no revenue, heavier debt loads, and slow-moving progress when it comes to operations.
 Furthermore, because of the higher costs for listing on a major exchange, many penny stocks trade Over The Counter.

 These are known as OTC penny stocks.
-Though some penny stocks trade on the NYSE and NASDAQ, they are required to have a bid price of at least $1 or $4 depending on the exchange.
+Though some penny stocks trade on the NYSE and NASDAQ, they must have a bid price of at least $1 or $4, depending on the exchange.
 These companies choose to list Over The Counter because the OTC requires less as far as filing fees.

-Taking into account, penny stocks trading on the OTC, it’s important to be able to find as much information as possible.
+Taking into account penny stocks trading on the OTC, it’s essential to be able to find as much information as possible.
 This is based on the fact that these stocks tend to see the highest risk of manipulation.
 If you get an email on certain penny stocks explaining how great a company is.
 Nine times out of ten, that’s considered penny stock promotion.
-It’s ok to get that information but it’s also important to do your own research before deciding to buy penny stocks like this.
+It’s ok to get that information, but it’s also important to do your research before buying penny stocks like this.

-OTC stocks aren’t subject to the same rules as larger stocks.
+OTC stocks aren’t subject to the same rules as higher-priced stocks.
 Because of this, many companies will report the minimum amount of information.
 So it’s important as an investor to understand this and account for it.
 Furthermore, many companies have a relatively shorter history of existence.
-So they will have a short history to take into consideration.
+So they will have a brief history to take into consideration.

 Then again, it isn’t just about OTC penny stocks.
-You’ve also got NASDAQ and NYSE listed names experiencing big or irregular activity as well.
+You’ve also got NASDAQ and NYSE listed names experiencing higher than usual levels of activity.
 This may coincide with news headlines.
 It may even have something to do with large groups of traders finding such stocks and actively trading them.
-In many cases, momentum can fuel more momentum so keep that in mind.
+In many cases, momentum can fuel more momentum, so keep that in mind.
 If you’re looking for penny stocks to buy, volume is a good sign of increased interest.
 It’s also important to understand the underlying catalysts too.

 What Are Penny Stocks & How Should You Gauge Liquidity?

 Penny stocks usually have less liquidity than larger companies.
-This means that these stocks trade less dollar volume per day than blue chips.
-Based on this, investors of penny stocks may be forced to offer shares at lower prices in order to attract buyers.
+These stocks trade less dollar volume per day than blue chips.
+Based on this, investors of penny stocks may be forced to offer shares at lower prices to attract buyers.